kavyamanu/myblog/posts/redux.md

 *State :*

-When any operation or an event happened in a web page, the state of that page stores a component's dynamic data and determines the component's behaviour. state is simply a javascript object.
+When any operation or an event happened in a web page, the state of that page stores component's dynamic data and determines the component's behaviour. state is simply a javascript object.

 Example: when a button is clicked to open a form, then the button clicked will be true, an empty object will be opened for the newly opened form and every change made to the app will result in updating the state object. this is called the state or the state tree.